Best Extended Car Warranties in Texas

 Nationwide (not MA)

-Endurance wins for older or high-mileage vehicles thanks to its unlimited mileage eligibility.
+Endurance wins for older or high-mileage vehicles thanks to its no mileage cap for eligibility on many plans.
 We like that the company offers a range of perks, including roadside assistance, rental car coverage and trip interruption benefits.
 Customers also praised the clear sign-up process and helpful representatives.

 Pros